Breathing difficulties in dogs: Symptoms, causes, and immediate actions

-Signs depend on the underlying cause, but animals may exhibit:
+Signs of respiratory distress can vary depending on the underlying cause but may include:

 - Anxiety/worried look